 Disperse the cold butter cubes around the flour in the food processor, then pulse the mixture until the butter reaches pea-sized pieces and looks slightly textured, almost like wet sand.

-Measure out ⅔ cup ice cold water (sans ice cubes) and drizzle about half of it around the bowl.
-Continue pulsing until the dough just starts to form a shaggy ball, adding more water as needed.
+Measure out ⅔ cup ice cold water (sans ice cubes) and drizzle it through the chute while pulsing (leave one tablespoon remaining).
+Continue pulsing until the dough just starts to form shaggy crumbles, adding the last tablespoon of water only if the dough looks extra dry.
+Don't let the dough turn into a ball in the processor.
 The dough will easily press together in between your fingers, but should NOT feel wet.